Joey Meneses Player Props: Nationals vs. Mets

-After going 1-for-4 in his most recent game, Joey Meneses and the Washington Nationals take on the New York Mets (who will hand the ball to Kodai Senga) at 7:10 PM ET on Thursday.
+After hitting .256 with two doubles, a home run, three walks and four RBI in his past 10 games, Joey Meneses and the Washington Nationals take on the New York Mets (who will hand the ball to Max Scherzer) at 7:10 PM ET on Friday.

+He had a one-hit performance in his last game (1-for-4) against the Mets.

 Joey Meneses Game Info & Props vs. the Mets